-For students taking part in a study abroad program in their Fall term, full award amounts will be deferred until the Winter term.
-For students who choose to study abroad in the Winter term, the first half of their awards will be deposited into their account in September with the second half coming in December, subject to confirmation of enrolment in the study abroad program.
+Students taking part in a study abroad program in their Fall term will receive their full award amount in the Winter term.
+Students studying abroad in the Winter term will receive the first half of their awards in September and the second half in December, subject to confirmation of enrolment in the study abroad program.
 Should a student choose not to attend his or her program, awards will be distributed as per usual.
 Please note, a print out of registered courses does not count as a confirmation of enrolment.
-We must receive an official letter from the school you are attending and this study must coincide with regular term dates at King's to be accepted.
+To be accepted, we must receive an official letter from the school you are attending, and your study dates must coincide with King's regular term dates.